Wednesday, December 30, 2015

 Next-Gen aesthetics!

-Well, yes and no. Back in the day, I remember being blown away by the comical artwork, which still looks great.
-In-game, I love the isometric 3D styles which I think is perfect, and the entire environment has superb attention to detail.
-The alien hoard is varied and looks excellent - my favourite being the biscuit-looking lot.
-They're not biscuits of course, but I think they're cute!
+Back in the day, I remember being blown away by the comical artwork, which still looks great.
+In-game, I adore the isometric 3D viewpoint which is perfect, and the entire environment has superb attention to detail.
+The Alien Hoard is varied and excellent - my favourite being the biscuit-looking guys lol.
+They're not biscuits of course, but they are cute!
 And that's this game to a tea, it's different and loves to be different.
 It works perfectly.

 Don't run away.
-Come back, there are girls to be rescued and robots to destroy!
+Come back, there are girls to be rescued and robots to kill!

 The CryptO'pinion?

-You know folks, I have really enjoyed playing this great game again after all these years.
-This is one of those shooters that is stuffed to the brim with originality and frantic metallic mayhem.
-Running around shooting everything is totally demented and all done with a comical personality using great characters.
-This is superb gameplay at its finest.
+I have really enjoyed playing this great game again after all these years.
+This is one of those shooters stuffed to the brim with originality and frantic metallic mayhem.
+Running around killing everything is totally demented and done with a comical personality using great characters.
+This is a superb isometric shooter.

-It's just as much fun to play today as it was back in 1990.
-An iconic 16-Bit shooter and I love it to bits!!
+It's as much fun to play today as it was in 1990.
+Such an iconic 16-bit shooter and I love it to bits!!

 Sunday, December 13, 2015